smartseatsip/seaters-js/README.md

 ## Serve

-To serve a package, install the dependencies first using $ `npm install`, then run $ `npm run serve`.
+To serve the SDK examples, install the dependencies first using $ `npm install`, then run $ `npm run serve`.

 ## Build